facebookresearch/faiss/benchs/README.md

 The script [`bench_gpu_1bn.py`](bench_gpu_1bn.py) runs multi-gpu searches on the two 1-billion vector datasets we considered.
 It is more complex than the previous scripts, because it supports many search options and decomposes the dataset build process in Python to exploit the best possible CPU/GPU parallelism and GPU distribution.

+Even on multiple GPUs, building the 1B datasets can last several hours.
+It is often a good idea to validate that everything is working fine on smaller datasets like SIFT1M, SIFT2M, etc.

 The search results on SIFT1B in the "GPU paper" can be obtained with

 <!-- see P57124181 -->